Absolute Home & Office: Persistence

 The persistence module, installed as part of system BIOS/UEFI, detects when the Absolute Home & Office software has been removed.
 It ensures the software is automatically reinstalled even if the hard drive is replaced, or the firmware is flashed.
-Absolute Software partners with many original equipment manufacturers to embed this technology in the firmware of computers, netbooks, smartphones, and tablets by Acer, ASUS, Dell, Fujitsu, HP, Lenovo, Motion, Panasonic, Samsung and Toshiba.
+Absolute Security partners with many original equipment manufacturers to embed this technology in the firmware of computers, netbooks, smartphones, and tablets by Acer, ASUS, Dell, Fujitsu, HP, Lenovo, Motion, Panasonic, Samsung and Toshiba.

 Vulnerabilities

-The Absolute Home & Office client has trojan and rootkit-like behaviour, but some of its modules have been whitelisted by several antivirus vendors.
+The Absolute Home & Office client has trojan and rootkit-like behavior, but some of its modules have been whitelisted by several antivirus vendors.

 At the Black Hat Briefings conference in 2009, researchers showed that the implementation of the Computrace/LoJack agent embedded in the BIOS has vulnerabilities and that this "available control of the anti-theft agent allows a highly dangerous form of BIOS-enhanced rootkit that can bypass all chipset or installation restrictions and reutilize many existing features offered in this kind of software."
-Absolute Software rejected the claims made in the research, stating that "the presence of the Computrace module in no way weakens the security of the BIOS".
+Absolute Security rejected the claims made in the research, stating that "the presence of the Computrace module in no way weakens the security of the BIOS".
 Another independent analyst confirmed the flaws, noted that a malware hijacking attack would be a "highly exotic one", and suggested that the larger concern was that savvy thieves could disable the phone home feature.
 Later, Core Security Technologies proved the researcher's finding by making publicly available several proofs of concept, videos, and utilities on its webpage.

 Local and remote exploitation of the first stage CompuTrace agent, which is used to install the full version after activation or reinstallation of the operating system, was demonstrated at BlackHat USA 2014.
 This dropper agent is whitelisted by several antivirus vendors and can be used to set up some local attacks, for example to download and install software from different servers.
 ESET discovered a first attack in the wild with a rootkit called LoJax that infected vulnerable LoJack configurations.